AustenLamacraft/academic-kickstart/content/post/new-rules/index.md

 ## Randomness as a tool

 Although the behavior of even the elementary CAs is intriguing, it's not at all clear how we can go about analyzing them, or uncovering generic patterns of behavior.
-For this reason, may early studies of CAs were therefore rather qualitative.
+For this reason, many early studies of CAs were therefore rather qualitative.

-One way forward that is often used in theoretical physics is to give up on the prospect of solving any one system in particular, and instead try to make statements about *statistical ensembles* of systems.
+One way forward – often used in theoretical physics – is to give up on the prospect of solving any one system in particular, and instead try to make statements about *statistical ensembles* of systems.
 In the case of CAs there are two natural ways to introduce such ensembles: by taking a distribution of initial conditions and / or a distribution over rules that govern the dynamics.
 The latter strategy gives rise to a [probabilistic cellular automaton](https://en.wikipedia.org/wiki/Stochastic_cellular_automaton).
 An obvious ensemble corresponds to choosing the rules independently for each site and each instant, uniformly from all possible rules.
 Once the rules are fixed we can investigate chaos as before: by evolving two copies of the system with the *same* rules.

 <script src="assets/pca-chaos.js"></script>
 <figure align="center">